MBetters/iceglobe.github.io/index.md

 Mayna and Ezra,
 HitBox- M- Small E- Large,
 Passive Ability- Soul Link.
 When staring at a teammate, press the alternate use button and she will teleport to them if close enough.
 Channeling Ability- M- Rejuvinating Orb.
-E- Sould Strike.
+E- Soul Strike.
 M- Mayna throws healing orbs at teammates, healing 20 per orb. consumes 20 mana each.
 E- Ezra Spits a blue essence that damages enemies or heals allies depending on who it hits. consumes 20 mana a second and deals/heals 20 health a second.
 Summoning Ability- Aerial Within.
 Mayna turns into a dragon and heals teammates around her.
 Her channeling ability also changes.
 Consumes 80 mana and lasts 30 seconds.